fossasia/eventyay-tickets/doc/features.rst

 - **Publish a Call for Papers:** This is, at first, the most important part. pretalx allows you to publish a beautiful (we support full *markdown*) CfP in *multiple languages* and make it public after inspecting it.
-- **Build a great team:** Pretalx allows you to invite further members to your crew seamlessly, and has already parts of a role-based permission system, where you differentiate between superusers, crew, reviewers, etc.
+- **Build a great team:** pretalx allows you to invite further members to your crew seamlessly, and has already parts of a role-based permission system, where you differentiate between superusers, crew, reviewers, etc.
 - **Organize the talks:** You can offer multiple submission types, with default lengths, so that